-Heritage New Zealand (formerly the New Zealand Historic Places Trust) is the lead agency for heritage issues, identifying and protecting sites of historic heritage value.
+Heritage New Zealand is the lead agency for heritage issues, identifying and protecting sites of historic heritage value.

 Heritage includes archaeological and historic sites such as battle-sites, shipwrecks, whaling stations and goldmines, as well as a large portfolio of heritage buildings and properties.